mieweb/docs/content/functions/portal-management/applicant-portal.md

 ## Create APP Partition

+This partition will only need to be configured if you are on a legacy database build.
+The current out of the box configuration includes the APP Partition.

 1. Navigate to the <strong>Partition Mgr</strong> tab of the Control Panel.
 2. If it is not already created, the APP partition needs added, accordingly:
     1. <strong>Partition</strong>:  APP